MernaMaklad/nodejs-seed-project-es5/README.md

 ## About

-The Repo contains the Angular Frontend files for the project.
+The Repo contains the Node Backend files for the project.

 wa shokran :bowtie: